This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Thyroid fine-needle aspiration biopsy is a procedure to remove tissue and fluid from a nodule (lump) in the thyroid gland.
-This test helps your caregiver diagnose thyroid cancer or identify thyroid nodules that are not cancer.
-Your caregiver uses the results to decide whether you need additional treatment.
+This test helps your healthcare provider diagnose thyroid cancer or identify thyroid nodules that are not cancer.
+Your healthcare provider uses the results to decide whether you need additional treatment.

 Before the procedure:

 - You may need a CT scan, MRI, ultrasound, or other tests.
 You may also need blood tests.
 Write down the date, time, and location of each test.